Marwan Koukash: Salford Red Devils

 In 2013, Koukash took over the loss-making Super League club, Salford City Reds.
 His interest in rugby league began when he went to watch St. Helens matches with his family.
 He was encouraged to take ownership of Salford by the Rugby Football League chief executive Nigel Wood, who had met Koukash on a flight to Dubai.
-Koukash aims to make the club the biggest in Super League, rebranding them as Salford Red Devils in 2013 and signing 14 new players.
+Koukash aimed to make the club the biggest in Super League, rebranding them as Salford Red Devils in 2013 and signing 14 new players.
+In 2017, Koukash handed over control of Salford to a community trust.

 National Rugby League

 In 2014, Koukash made public his ambitions of purchasing a team in the Australian National Rugby League (NRL) before the 2015 season.
-The NRL is considered world's most competitive rugby league competition, in a country where rugby league is more popular than rugby union.
+The NRL is considered the world's most competitive rugby league competition, in a country where rugby league is far more popular than rugby union.

-In 2016, he also announced his plans to take an English team (the "British Bulldogs") and have then play in the NRL in Australia, with the help of airline and hotel sponsorship.
+In 2016, he also announced his plans to take a British team (the "British Bulldogs") and have them play in the NRL in Australia, with the help of airline and hotel sponsorship.